Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Model

-In TAT-DQA, about 20\% of the documents in test set consist of multiple pages. we first pre-process these multi-page documents into one-page ones with a simple yet effective method.
-In particular, we first transform each page to a single image with the same dimension, and then combine the corresponding multiple images of the pages vertically following the original page order.
-After that, we resize the combined image to the model preferred dimension as the final document image, and obtain its initial visual embeddings by applying the same CNN-based encoder as LayoutLMv2~\cite{xu2021layoutlmv2}.
+As pre-processing, we transform each multi-page document in TAT-DQA into a one-page document with a simple yet effective method.
+In particular, we first transform each page to a single image with the same dimension and then combine the corresponding multiple images of the pages vertically following the original page order.
+Then, we resize the combined image to the dimension of a single-page document, which is preferred by the model.
 Since the document text and layout information are available in \tatdqa, we further adjust the layout information according to the dimension of the final document image.
+After that, all documents are considered as single-page documents and we obtain the initial visual embeddings of each document by applying the same CNN-based encoder as LayoutLMv2~\cite{xu2021layoutlmv2}.